Hikers Walking Through Rain with Mountains

 The cost of accommodation before and after the track

 We were lucky to have a free spot to stay with friends in Queenstown which cut down on our costs, so that was a blessing.
-If you’ve been to Queenstown before, I’d suggest staying in Te Anau because it’s much closer to the track, cheaper overall, and actually pretty cute!
+If you’ve been to Queenstown before, I’d suggest staying in Te Anau because it’s much closer to the track.
+It’s cheaper overall and actually really cute!
 But if you’ve never been to Queenstown, it’s kind of a must, so definitely be sure to incorporate at least a few days into your itinerary before or after you do the Great Walk.

-It’s hard to estimate this accurately, but I’d say the cost of one night in an Airbnb in Queenstown is around $200, while Te Anau is slightly cheaper at $150.
+It’s hard to estimate this accurately, but I’d say the cost of one night in an Airbnb in Queenstown is around $200, while Te Anau is much cheaper at $80.
 You might also consider a hostel dorm to keep costs down because the total cost of hiking the Milford Track adds up pretty quickly.

 Assuming you’ll have more than just your hiking clothes and backpack, you’ll probably want to leave your bags somewhere.
-To avoid spending $800 on 4 nights in an Airbnb you won’t even be using most of the time, you could leave your bags with a service like Mind My Bag.
-At the time of writing, it looks like it’d be $50 to store bags for 4 nights.
+And you’ll want to avoid spending $800 on 4 nights for an Airbnb you won’t even be using.
+So instead, you could leave your bags with a service like Mind My Bag.
+It’ll be about $50 to store your bags for 4 nights.
 I’ve never done this, but this would be a much cheaper option.

 You could also stay at a hostel for about $120/night, and many will hold your bag while you’re away for like 5 bucks a day.
 Or maybe even free!